Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Method

 \subsection{BEV Upsampling}

 The pretrained fusion backbone produces BEV features at $128 \times 128$ resolution ($0.8\,\text{m/cell}$), which is insufficient for thin map structures such as lane dividers (${\sim}15\,\text{cm}$ width) and stop lines (${\sim}30\,\text{cm}$).
 At $0.8\,\text{m}$ resolution, these structures occupy sub-pixel widths, making their segmentation inherently noisy.
 We introduce a lightweight, task-specific BEV Upsampling module that operates only on the segmentation branch.
-This would allow it to be used with other fusion backbones that are pretrained on lower resolution grids, without retraining them at higher resolution.
+This makes it compatible with other pretrained fusion backbones without modification.

 The module upsamples the intermediate segmentation feature $\mathbf{F}_{\text{seg}} \in \mathbb{R}^{B \times 128 \times 128 \times 128}$ to $200 \times 200$ ($0.5\,\text{m/cell}$) using bilinear interpolation followed by a learnable residual refinement block: